qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 two steps early.
 A bounded credit-assignment screen found a promising method, but a 400-epoch follow-up was unstable: two of three fresh policies ended near 1.0 endpoint probability, while the third collapsed from 0.999 at epoch 390 to nearly zero at epoch 400.
-A progress-constrained policy also failed.
+A predeclared optimizer screen then crossed constant versus decaying learning rates with batches of 16 versus 32 sequences.
+Only the constant- rate, batch-32 cell passed all three paired seeds; its final endpoint probabilities were 0.9929, 0.9969, and 0.9965.
+However, two seeds had large earlier excursions, and three exploratory seeds are insufficient for confirmation.
 Forced endpoint encoding still improved DM prediction, so the obstacle is reliable discovery and retention of the solution, not an absent endpoint advantage.
-Differentiable episodic memory can therefore learn selective boundary encoding in a favorable version of the original task, but the full-mixture claim remains unsupported.
+Differentiable episodic memory can therefore learn selective boundary encoding in a favorable version of the original task and can reach a stable final window in the full mixture, but the full-mixture claim awaits a predeclared ten-seed replication.

 ## 1. Question, terminology, and answer